variantstudios/wisdomwaysacupuncture.com/_categories/my-approach--philosophy-and-stories.md

     education individualized to your imbalances, with holistic acupuncture.
 ---

-###### I've been told often that I have a very unique style of practicing acupuncture.
-I blend my passion for educating patients with my personal background of meditation and emotional healing, as well as my science background from my pre-med studies at University.
-I bring in my love of writing, food, and nutrition; but above everything else my belief that if I can empower patients with knowledge and tools to keep them healthy and balanced, they'll need my help much less and live lives filled with vibrancy.
+##### I’ve been told often that I have a very unique style of practicing acupuncture.
+I blend my passion for educating patients with my personal background of meditation and emotional healing, as well as my science background from my pre-med studies at University and my advanced use of customized herbal medicine.

+##### I bring in my love of writing, food, and nutrition; but above everything else my belief that if I can empower patients with knowledge and tools to keep them healthy and balanced, they’ll need my help much less and live lives filled with vibrancy.

-###### These blogs help illustrate my style of practice, however since all my blogs are a reflection of my approach to the medicine, check out more topics to learn about the 5 Elements, clinical success stories, and more!
+##### These blogs help illustrate my style of practice, however since all my blogs are a reflection of my approach to the medicine, check out more topics to learn about the 5 Elements, clinical success stories, and more!